jerolba/jfleet/README.md

 # JFleet

-JFleet is a Java library which persist in database large collections of Java POJOs, as fast as possible using the best available technique in each database provider, achieving it with alternate persistence methods from each JDBC driver implementation.
+JFleet is a Java library which persist in database large collections of Java POJOs as fast as possible, using the best available technique in each database provider, achieving it with alternate persistence methods from each JDBC driver implementation.

-It is oriented to persist a large amount of information in a **single table** using available batch persistence techniques.
+Its goal is to store a large amount of information in a **single table** using available batch persistence techniques.

 Despite using basic JPA annotations to map Java objects to tables and columns, **JFleet is not an ORM**.